python012/Selenium-framework-with-Python/ReadMe.md

 # Selenium framework with Python

-Develop a Web UI testing framework based on Selenium and Python.
+A Web UI testing framework based on Selenium and Python.

+`pytest -s` to launch all the tests.